Sagar663464/AirTraffic-Dashboard/README.md

 # Air Traffic Dashboard

-Aviation Industry is growing in a good rate yearly.
-So to monitor the overall stats, I built a dashboard using Power BI.
-I used tools like Power Query to tranform the data a little bit.
-By using this dashboard we'll be able to analyze the performance of Airline industry in the field of passenger flights.
+Aviation Industry is growing very rapidly on a yearly basis.
+So to find out the actual growth, we need to visualize the data and make it easy to understand for everyone.
+For this visualization, I've used Power BI.
+By looking at the dashboard, we'll be able to understand the growth of aviation industry based on few factors.
+Power BI is used because it is much more convenient than any other business intelligence tools out there.
+There are multiple columns in this dataset, but for this visualization we'll be using only very essential ones.

 ## Data

-The columns dataset consists of :
+It involves data from 2005 to 2015.
+The columns that the dataset consists of :
  - Activity Period
  - Operating Airline
  - Operating Airline IATA Code